kr-aashish/resume/README.md

 # Resume Repository

-An automated LaTeX resume builder with CI/CD pipeline that compiles, publishes, and distributes your resume across multiple platforms.
+An automated LaTeX resume builder with GitHub Actions pipeline that compiles, publishes, and distributes your resume across multiple platforms.

 ## 🌟 Features

 - **LaTeX Resume Compilation**: Professional resume built with LaTeX for consistent formatting
-- **Automated CI/CD Pipeline**: GitHub Actions workflow that builds and deploys on every push
+- **Automated Pipeline**: GitHub Actions workflow that builds and deploys on every push
 - **Multi-Platform Distribution**:
   - 📄 **PDF Generation**: Automatic PDF compilation and versioning
   - 🌐 **GitHub Pages**: Live web viewer at your GitHub Pages URL